“Three great forces rule the world: stupidity, fear and greed.” — Albert Einstein

 The Rule of 3 Applied

-Here’s how the rule of 3 applies to time:
+Here is how the Rule of 3 applies to time:

 - 3 outcomes for the day